The Option Of Seeing A Therapist About Your Social Issues Or Related Problems

 - Therapists are accepting and non-judgmental.
 Even if you've done things you feel are really bad or embarrassing, they have an understanding of why you, and other people, would act the way you did.
 They don't hold your actions against you.

 - They're someone you can talk to confidentially.
 Many people have issues they don't want to share with their friends or family.
-Counselors are ethically bound to keep everything their clients say confidential (the only exceptions are when a client makes statements which suggest they're an imminent danger to themselves or others, or they know of a child that's at risk of harm).
+Counselors are ethically bound to keep everything their clients say confidential (the only exceptions are when a client makes statements which suggest they're an imminent danger to themselves or others, or they know of a child or other dependent that's at risk).
 Anything else, no matter how sensitive or shameful it may be to the client, is going to be kept private.

-- A therapist is a third-party that's totally disconnected from the rest of your life.
-Clients often feel they can't go to their friends and family about certain issues, because these people have biases or preconceived notions that get in the way of their being supportive and helpful.
-Like, if someone is having trouble with one of their friends, they may be reluctant to go to their other friends, who know the person as well.
+- A therapist is a third party that's totally disconnected from the rest of your life.
+Clients often feel they can't go to their friends and family about certain issues, because those people have biases or preconceived notions that get in the way of their being supportive and helpful.
+Like, if someone is having trouble with one of their friends, they may be reluctant to go to the rest of their social circle, who know that person as well.
 If they go to their mom, she may just blurt out something like, "Well it's probably because you're so stubborn all the time!"

 Knowledge and feedback about yourself